alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   <img src="output_0_2.png" />
 </p>

 This dataset is heavily imbalanced.
 Only 0.2 % were fraud transactions.
-The average amount of fraud transactions is RM 122.21 (fraud cost).
+The average amount of fraud transactions (fraud cost) is RM 122.21.
 Assuming the salary of financial staff in Malaysia is RM 6780 and one transaction takes 5 minutes to be checked and one person works for 40 hours per week for 4 weeks, the monitoring cost is RM 3.53 per transaction.
 > 5 minutes = 1 transaction

 > 1 hour = 12 transactions